devBoston/Wishlist-api/README.md

 ## Planning
 To start, I made an ERD to show what the user would 'own' as a resource on the API.
+I then built the back end using Ruby on Rails.

 ### Links to Wire frame and ERD
 * https://imgur.com/a/dPcG5gK